controllerface/CMDR-J/README.md

 * Galactic Tracking and Custom POIs
   * When travelling to new systems, your exploration data is automatically cataloged and searchable.
 In the catalog UI, you can write text notes and attach them to star systems.
 * Web App Implementation
   * The UI is a standard Web App, and loads from `localhost:9000` in your browser.
-This makes it possible to serve on your local network and access from a tablet or other device.
+  * This makes it possible to optionally serve on your LAN/Wi-Fi and access from a tablet or other device on your home network.
-  * Local network access must be enabled manually by setting and inbound rule in your windows firewall settings.
+    * Local network access must be enabled manually by setting an inbound rule in your windows firewall settings, but you do not need to open your computer to the wider internet.

 ### UI Overview